search icon

 U.S. Address for Business FAQs

 • Technically, yes.
-However, it’s important to understand the tax laws in the state where your business is registered.
-This could have tax implications for you — or, even worse, the friends/family who occupy the residential address you’re using.
+However, it’s important to understand the tax laws in the state where the business is registered.
+This could have tax implications for the owner — or, even worse, the friends or family who occupy the residential address the business is using.

-• If you operate as a state-registered business like an LLC or a corporation, you need a physical address to file your business documents.
+• If a business operates as a state-registered entity like an LLC or a corporation, it needs a physical address to file its business documents.

-• A physical address is the best to use for an LLC for two main reasons.
+• A physical address is best for an LLC for two main reasons.
 First, it’s usually required by law.
-And second, it makes your customers feel a higher level of security, making it easier for them to buy.
+And second, it can help potential customers feel more secure in the company’s legitimacy, making them more likely to make a purchase.

-• You can own a U.S. business if you live abroad, but you’ll need a U.S. business address to register your business and for tax and banking purposes.
+• An individual can own a U.S. business if they live abroad, but they’ll need a U.S. business address to register their business and for tax and banking purposes.

 Start Your LLC Today